ssalabi/UDA_project_global_news_analysis/README.md

 ### Running Time:
-- **NMF and LDA Models**: Each takes approximately 2 hours and 30 minutes to run.
-Ensure you allocate enough time for these processes.
+- **NMF and LDA Models**: Each takes approximately 2 hours and 30 minutes to run  for the two datasets.
 - **Sentiment Analysis**: Takes about 3 hours to run for the two datasets when utilizing a GPU.
-Ensure your system is equipped with a compatible NVIDIA GPU and the correct CUDA version to facilitate this process.

-It's important to note that the running times are estimates and can vary based on your system's specifications and current workload.
-Running these processes in a system with a GPU will significantly reduce the time taken compared to a CPU-only setup.

 ### Note: